-Not only can you manage multiple social media sites through one easy-to-use platform, but you can also track your target audience through the ENTIRE customer journey, from the point of first interest to post-sale care.
+Not only can you manage multiple social campaigns through a single dashboard, but you can also track your target audience through the ENTIRE customer journey, from the point of first interest to post-sale care.

 Don’t mean to blow our own trumpet (well, actually I do) but as well as managing your orders, you can also…

 - Create your CRM process

 - Set up a Loyalty and Rewards program